-Planning Statement КРІ Increased access to the public education Level of implementation of Public Education programmes Increased access to the public safety education Level of implementation of Public Safety Education programmes Training and monitoring of Scholar Patrol program # of schools where training and evaluations are conducted on scholar patrol Number of Arrive Alive campaigns # of Arrive Alive campaigns participated in Increased regularization of Driving Schools to improve the public safety education through the Agreement signed with the Provincial MEC for Roads and Transport Level of compliance to the Agreement to regulate the Driving Schools Reviving the Driving Schools forum for VKLM Revive or re-establish a Driving School Forum Eradicate illiteracy in the community Level of Literacy Provide support to Learners Number of Libraries constructed Provide financial support to qualifying learners Number of learners provided with financial support (Mayoral community programme) Foster a culture of debate Number of Youth Inter-Provincial Debate Festival held for High Schools grade 10 & 11.
+Planning Statement КРІ Increased access to the public education Level of implementation of Public Education programmes Increased access to the public safety education Level of implementation of Public Safety Education programmes Training and monitoring of Scholar Patrol program # of schools where training and evaluations are conducted on scholar patrol Number of Arrive Alive campaigns # of Arrive Alive campaigns participated in Increased regularization of Driving Schools to improve the public safety education through the Agreement signed with the Provincial MEC for Roads and Transport Level of compliance to the Agreement to regulate the Driving Schools Reviving the Driving Schools forum for VKLM Revive or re-establish a Driving School Forum Eradicate illiteracy in the community Level of Literacy Provide support to Learners Number of Libraries constructed Provide financial support to qualifying learners Number of learners provided with financial support (Mayoral community programme)

+Foster a culture of debate Number of Youth Inter-Provincial Debate Festival held for High Schools grade 10 & 11.
 Facilitate participation in spelling BEE Number of Spelling BEE championships held for High Schools grade 08 & 09.
 Convene annual career guidance expo Number of successful annual career guidance/expo's held in terms of grade 09 - 12 learners.
 Educate young people on the workings of the municipality Number of sessions held to educate young people on the Functions and Operation of the Municipality Facilitate motivational sessions for learners Number of Motivational Sessions held for grades 11 & 12.
-Improved utilisation of Library Services Level of utilization of Library Services Increased provision of Libraries Number of Libraries constructed Provide lending services of library media % increase in circulation of library media
+Improved utilisation of Library Services Level of utilization of Library Services Increased provision of Libraries Number of Libraries constructed Provide lending services of library media % increase in circulation of library media Planning Statement Measurement Planning Statement Measurement Planning Statement Provide for in-house use of library media Measurement % increase in-house use of library media Provide for in-house use of library media % increase in-house use of library media Provide for in-house use of library media Improved access to information % increase in-house use of library media Turn-around time in accessing information Provide for in-house use of library media Improved access to information Develop Library Media % increase in-house use of library media Turn-around time in accessing information Number of library media items added to the existing collection Provide for in-house use of library media Improved access to information Develop Library Media Provide information services % increase in-house use of library media Turn-around time in accessing information Number of library media items added to the existing collection Number of libraries with improved specialized information services provided

-Planning Statement Measurement Provide for in-house use of library media % increase in-house use of library media Improved access to information Turn-around time in accessing information Develop Library Media Number of library media items added to the existing collection Provide information services Number of libraries with improved specialized information services provided Increased access to information for the visually impaired by extending library services Number of libraries that have services to support the visually impaired Provide services for the visually impaired people Number of participants in the workshop and use of services such as Daisy equipment, Braille and Voice activated computer Social and culture integration and conservation of important cultural and historic sites-promote and conserve sites Level of implementation of Social and Cultural Programmes Improved provision of Museum and Cultural Desk Services Number of arts and culture events held Increase horizontal development of communities in arts and culture activities % of communities participating in arts and culture activities Present mass participation arts and culture programs Number of programs presented Develop database of local artists that can be easily accessed for events Number of local artists participating in events Present visual art exhibitions/competitions Number of visual art exhibitions/competitions presented Improved provision of Sports and Recreation Services Number of functional sporting facilities with an integrated programme Increased functionality of all sporting facilities Number of sporting facilities that are fully functional Development of a sports facility management plan % completion of a sports facility management plan Develop rehabilitation of sports facilities programme Number of sports facilities rehabilitated
+Improved provision of Museum and Cultural Desk Services Number of arts and culture events held Increase horizontal development of communities in arts and culture activities % of communities participating in arts and culture activities Present mass participation arts and culture programs Number of programs presented Develop database of local artists that can be easily accessed for events Number of local artists participating in events Present visual art exhibitions/competitions Number of visual art exhibitions/competitions presented Improved provision of Sports and Recreation Services Number of functional sporting facilities with an integrated programme Increased functionality of all sporting facilities Number of sporting facilities that are fully functional Development of a sports facility management plan % completion of a sports facility management plan Develop rehabilitation of sports facilities programme Number of sports facilities rehabilitated